oaimli/oaimli.github.io/index.md

 ### Research Interests

 Throughout the years of pursuing the PhD degree, Miao's primary area of interest revolves around multi-document language processing with an application in abstractive summarization.
 While modern large language models based on fine-tuning or prompting (e.g., ChatGPT) have demonstrated the ability to generate plausible summaries, the extent to which they can effectively consolidate information from multiple documents remains uncertain.
-Miao's research aims to evaluate and enhance the information consolidation capability of natural language generation models.
-Specific research topics that Miao has been working on or currently shows interest in are as follows.
+Miao's PhD research aims to evaluate and enhance the multi-document information consolidation capability of natural language generation models.

-- Modelling explicit and implicit text relationships for abstractive multi-document summarization;
-- Understanding and modelling the logic of judgement aggregation for automated meta-review generation;
-- Evaluating and enhancing summarization models with the underlying information consolidation logic;
-- Exploring planning as an intermediate representation for more grounded multi-document summarization.

 Miao's long-term research goal is to achieve powerful natural language generation which can effectively comprehend multi-source information with intricate interactions between different modalities and generate high-quality texts aligned with human intents.
-This has the potential to facilitate effortless information access in natural language format from extensive multi-modal data sources for human beings.
+This technology has the potential to facilitate effortless information access in natural language format from extensive multi-modal data sources for human beings.

 ### Selected Publications